MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-set-helpinfo-xml-version-numbers.md

 ---
+ms.date: 09/12/2016
+ms.topic: reference
-title: How to Set HelpInfo XML Version Numbers ms.date: 09/12/2016
+title: How to Set HelpInfo XML Version Numbers
+description: How to Set HelpInfo XML Version Numbers
 ---
 # How to Set HelpInfo XML Version Numbers